scotje/jscott-newton/README.md

 into the public and admin stylesheets (respectively) after all built in styles have already been defined.
 Feel free to create your own stylesheets inside the "_custom" folders and import them into the "custom.css.scss" file.
-SCSS is a "Sassy CSS" and is a superset of CSS3 syntax defined by the [SASS project](http://sass-lang.com/).
+SCSS is "Sassy CSS" and is a superset of CSS3 syntax defined by the [SASS project](http://sass-lang.com/).

 Inside the "app/assets/javascripts" folders you will find an empty folder